teco-kit/fire-detector-tutorial/README.md

 # Fire Alarm Tutorial using Seeed XIAO nRF52840 Sense
-### Complete Step-by-Step Guide (with fixes for Serial + Python requirements)

 > ⚠️ **Safety Disclaimer**
 > This is an educational prototype, not a certified fire detection system.

----
+Do not use it by any means.

 # 1. Overview

 This tutorial builds a simple prototype fire alarm using:

-- Seeed XIAO nRF52840 Sense
+- Seeed XIAO nRF52840 Sense and its on-board LED
 - Analog flame sensor
 - Active buzzer
-- Heartbeat LED

-It includes:

-- Full Arduino setup
-- Python requirement fix (needed for Seeed nRF52 core)
-- Fixed sketches including required `Adafruit_TinyUSB.h`
-- Wiring instructions
-- Optional Fritzing diagram tips

----

 # 2. Materials